daqhris/daqhris.github.io/crypto-growth-fund.md

 ### Disclosures
 - All transactions related to this fund are recorded on public, decentralized and open-source blockchains (Bitcoin, Ethereum and Solana).
 - High volatility on cryptocurrency markets should always be expected and accounted for the unstable value of assets.
-- Less than 10% of the fund's total value in Euros (€) is withdrawn and rewarded to the manager every 6 months (December 31 or June 30).
+- Less than 10% of the fund's total value in Euros (€) is withdrawn and rewarded to the manager every 6 months.

 ### Source(s) of Income
 Underpaid hard labor that may be done with human body parts but without life insurance, work contract or legal rights.